brandonbothell/popyt/README.md

 # Better YouTube API
 Want to access data from the YouTube Data v3 API?
 No problem!
-We've got ya covered.
+We've got ya covered. `npm i better-youtube-api`

 # Examples
 First of all, I recommend that you check out `out/index.d.ts` for all of the methods and what they return.
 Here are some basic methods: